Common Name: common sage

 Specific epithet refers to the plant's real or supposed medicinal properties and was sold in shops.

 No serious insect or disease problems.
-Susceptible to root rot in wet soils.
+Susceptible to root rot in consistently moist or wet soils.
 Taller plants tend to sprawl and may need some support if grown as ornamentals in the border.